Sadakhlo

 Sadakhlo (Georgian: სადახლო, Sadaxlı) is a village in Georgia located in the southern part of country in the administrative territory of Marneuli Municipality (Kvemo Kartli Region) at the border with Armenia.
-The village is about 27 km south of the municipal center Marneuli and 50 km south of capital Tbilisi and is situated along the left bank of the Debeda river.
+The village is about 27 km south of the municipal center Marneuli and 50 km south of the capital Tbilisi.
+It is situated along the left bank of the Debeda river.
 Sadakhlo is the largest village in Georgia, and is the center of the eponymous administrative community (თემი, temi) that includes 4 other nearby villages: Burma, Tazakendi, Molaoghli, and Khuldara.

-The Sadakhlo market played a remarkable role in the interaction between Azerbaijanis and Armenians, in light of the Nagorno-Karabakh conflict.
-Sadakhlo is almost entirely populated with Azerbaijanis, and is an important border town with Armenia.
-Since Georgia took a neutral stance in this conflict, it became a neutral territory in which both peoples could freely and safely interact with each other.
+The Sadakhlo market played a remarkable role in the interaction between Karapapakhs and Armenians, in light of the Nagorno-Karabakh conflict.
+Sadakhlo is almost entirely populated with Karapapakhs, and is an important border town with Armenia.
+Since Georgia took a neutral stance in the conflict, the village became a neutral territory where both peoples could freely and safely interact with each other.

-Six kilometers west of Sadakhlo, in the village of Tsopi along the national route Sh37 to Akhkerpi, the ruins of the medieval Tsopi fortress can be found.
+Six kilometers west of Sadakhlo, in the village of Tsopi along the national route Sh37 to Akhkerpi, the ruins of the medieval Tsopi fortress are located.
 This castle dates from the 5th-6th century.

 Population

-The population of Sadakhlo village is 7,337 according to the 2014 census.
-Apart from a few dozen people, the village is mono-ethnic Azerbaijani (99.8%).
+The population of Sadakhlo village is 7,337, according to the 2014 census.
+Apart from a few dozen people, the village is Karapapakh (99.8%).